lara-zeus/bolt/docs/usage/embed.md

 and [this](https://demo.larazeus.com/embed) is how the form look in an empty page.

-## embed in the Sky
+## Embed in the Sky

-if you are using our package [Sky](https://larazeus.com/sky), you can embed the forms by using the code:
+if you are using our package @zeus [Sky](https://larazeus.com/sky), you can embed the forms by using the code:
 ```html
 <bolt>formSlug</bolt>
 ```